 Eligible Activities Cost Maximums and Guidance A. Residential FireSmart Activities.
-Conduct FireSmart HIZ Assessments for individual residential properties or homes, limited to: Up to \$250 per structure (generally 2 to 3 hours to complete) Data collection activities using HIZ assessment.
+Conduct FireSmart HIZ Assessments for individual residential properties or homes, limited to: Data collection activities using HIZ assessment.
 Digitizing HIZ assessment information.
 Simple reporting (for community members, Council, etc.).
 Basic mapping for PDF product.
-Offer local rebate programs to residential property or home owners that complete eligible FireSmart activities.
-Rebates are limited to 50% of the total cost of the eligible activities identified in Table 12 (Appendix 8) and up to \$5,000 per property Refer to Appendix 8 for more information.
-Completion of recommended mitigation activities identified in a completed FireSmart Assessment, limited to labour costs required to complete activities outlined in Table 12 (see Appendix 8) for: Residential homes and properties owned by seniors (65 years of age or older), elders, people with limited mobility or vulnerable populations who cannot undertake mitigation activities themselves.
-Band owned housing occupied by elders, people with limited mobility or vulnerable populations and who cannot undertake mitigation activities themselves.
+Up to \$250 per structure (generally 2 to 3 hours to complete) Offer local rebate programs to residential property or home owners that complete eligible FireSmart activities.
+Refer to Appendix 9 for more information.
+New in 2024 - Rebates are limited to 50% of the total cost of the eligible activities identified in Table 12 (Appendix 9) and up to \$5,000 per property New in 2024 - Completion of recommended mitigation activities identified in a completed FireSmart Assessment, limited to labour costs required to complete activities outlined in Table 12 (see Appendix 9) for: Residential homes and properties owned by seniors (65 years of age or older), elders, people with limited mobility or vulnerable populations who cannot undertake mitigation activities themselves.
+Band owned housing occupied by elders, people with limited mobility or vulnerable populations and who cannot undertake mitigation activities themselves .
 B. FireSmart Canada Neighbourhood Recognition.
-Neighbourhood Wildfire Hazard Assessments Refer to Appendix 5 for requirements for funding this activity Up to \$450 per neighbourhood (generally 3 - 4 hours to complete) and note that the assessment and plan are required to be completed in the same intake.
-FireSmart Neighbourhood Plans - Up to completed in the same intake. \$1,100 per neighbourhood C. Conduct FireSmart Home Partners Assessment for individual residential properties or homes, limited to : Initial assessment - Up to \$350 per structure (generally 2 to 3 hours to complete) Upon completion of certification, receipt of a Home Partners driveway sign.
-Follow-up inspection - Up to \$150 per structure (generally 1 hour to complete) Data collection and management using HPP data base. endedico (generally vinedicto compress) Simple reporting (for community members, Council, etc.).
+Refer to Appendix 6 for requirements for funding this activity and note that the assessment and plan are required to be completed in the same intake.
+Neighbourhood Wildfire Hazard Assessments - Up to \$450 per neighbourhood (generally 3 - 4 hours to complete) FireSmart Neighbourhood Plans - Up to \$1,100 per neighbourhood C. Conduct FireSmart Home Partners Assessment for individual residential properties or homes, limited to: Upon completion of certification, receipt of a Home Partners driveway sign.
+Data collection and management using HPP data base.
+Simple reporting (for community members, Council, etc.).
 Basic mapping for PDF product.
-Refer to Appendix 5 for requirements for funding.
-D. Provide off-site vegetative debris disposal for residential property or home owners who have undertaken their own residential scale FireSmart vegetation management, including: Provide sharpening services for gardening hand tools Provide a dumpster, chipper or other collection method.
+Refer to Appendix 6 for requirements for funding.
+Initial assessment - Up to \$350 per structure (generally 2 to 3 hours to complete) Follow-up inspection - Up to \$150 per structure (generally 1 hour to complete) D. Provide off-site vegetative debris disposal for residential property or home owners who have undertaken their own residential scale FireSmart vegetation management, including: Updated August 2023 - Provide sharpening services for gardening hand tools Provide a dumpster, chipper or other collection method.
 Waive tipping fees.
 Provide curbside debris pick-up.
-Refer to Additional Information on the Use and Disposal of Wood Chips Generated by FCFS-Funded Projects
+Refer to Additional Information on the Use and Disposal of Wood Chips Generated by FCFS-Funded Projects Required cost estimate in WS1